Home/Products/Lancet Tablet/

 CAUTION

 Lancet Tablet should be used with caution in patients with kidney disease.
-Dose adjustment of Lancet Tablet may be needed.
-Please consult your doctor.
+Dose adjustment may be needed.

 Employ of Lancet Tablet is not recommended in patients with severe kidney disease.